hhuang-hep/NPS2023_Simulation/README.md

 The details of the simulation and output variables are in https://indico.jlab.org/event/946/contributions/16514/attachments/12609/20085/20250506_DVCS_simulation_Hao_Huang.pdf

 ## Generate exclusive pi0 events
 1. Go to 'HallC_NPS/DVCS_evt_gen/DVCS'.
-There is a folder "pi0Gen" contains the source and header files for the simulation of exclusive pi0 events (in 'pi0Gen/src' and 'pi0Gen/include').
+Folder "pi0Gen" contains the source and header files for the simulation of exclusive pi0 events (in 'pi0Gen/src' and 'pi0Gen/include').
 2. Replace the files in 'HallC_NPS/DVCS_evt_gen/DVCS/src' and 'HallC_NPS/DVCS_evt_gen/DVCS/include' with the files in 'pi0Gen' (You could make a backup before this step).
 3. Recompile the package.
 4. Modify 'gen_type' in NPS_HMS_simu.sh (please set to 1)